 While studying for my first degree in Biochemistry at the Freie Universität Berlin, I took a series of history courses in addition to the compulsory science training.
 Wondering how I could possibly combine my interests in science and history, I stumbled across the History of Science, Technology and Medicine (HSTM).
 After graduating, I was offered a job as a research assistant at the Scripps Research Institute and spent two years in La Jolla, California.
 While there, I audited course modules in the Science Studies Programme at University of California, San Diego.
 I then enrolled for an MA in History and Social Anthropology of Science, Technology and Medicine at the University of Manchester (supported by a Wellcome Trust Studentship) and in 1999 completed a PhD, also at the University of Manchester, on Weimar Medical Culture: Doctors, Healers and the 'Crisis of Medicine' in Interwar Germany (again supported by a Wellcome Trust Studentship).

 Since 1999, I have worked at the Centre for the History of Science, Technology and Medicine, initially as a research fellow and later a lecturer.
 I have been a frequent visitor, sometimes for longer periods, at the Max Planck Institute for History of Science in Berlin and have collaborated closely with colleagues in continental Europe, the United States and Canada.

-Since 2000 I have taught a variety of course units in the history of medicine and the life sciences.
+Since 2000 I have taught a variety of course units in history of medicine, history of the life sciences, and history of psychiatry and mental health.
 I have also taught course units dealing with the historiography of science, technology and medicine for undergraduate and postgraduate students.